Circle of Fourths - a temperamental problem and an orchestral overture

 The wonder and the worry of the circle of fourths (or fifths)

 From the first note to the fourth note in a major or minor scale is a musical interval called a fourth, and a circle of fourths is shown by the red dots in the diagram above.
 The scale of C major starts C, D, E, F: so C to F is a fourth.
 F major starts F, G, A, Bb: so F to Bb is a fourth.
 The eighth note in a major or minor scale is called the octave, so C to C is an octave.
 On a piano, F sharp and G flat are the same note.
 So, if we ascend 12 fourths on a piano, as in the figure above, we come back home to C, whence the name circle and the diagram at top right.
-It's rather wonderful: on a piano, 12 fourths is exactly equal to 5 octaves.
+It's rather wonderful: on a piano, 12 fourths is exactly equal to 5 octaves (and 12 fifths is 7 octaves).

 How does composing music work?
 Where do all the notes come from?
 Where does the information in a wav (or mp3) file come from?
 The cartoons below come from a paper I wrote on the creation and analysis of information in music, which discusses these interesting questions in some detail.

 Then, as you've just heard, I had to extend that.
-As in most tunes, repetition and repetition with variation are important in making an attractive melody, and especially important in making a memorable one.
+As in most tunes, repetition and repetition with variation are common and important in making an attractive melody, and especially important in making a memorable one.

 What if I add the 100 theme to the first two fourths of a circle?
 Here's the tune resulting from that combination: